-Indian motorcycles have a cult following in a most surprising place … a little town right at the bottom of New Zealand.
+Indian motorbikes have a cult following in a most surprising place … a little town right at the bottom of New Zealand.

 Invercargill is pretty much the last stop on the way to Antarctica.